edith-labs/edith-labs.github.io/content/blog/what-are-student-loans/index.md

 From a purely financial sense, ISAs make sense.
 You will owe a similar amount or less than you would with private student loans.

-You only pay more, if you make more (which we believe a partnership with a mentor and the aligned incentives of an ISA help increase your earnings potential).
+You only pay more if you make more (which we believe a partnership with a mentor and the aligned incentives of an ISA help increase your earnings potential).

-ISAs as an alternative to student debt is a bet against yourself.
+The true power of ISAs is not a replacement to debt, but rather as a tool to create a team with a mentor.
+We believe mentors provide value through their network, career advice, and recruiting help, which will ultimately lead to better career outcomes for the student.

+If there was no mentor involved and you were merely using the ISA as a replacement for debt, it would almost be a bet against yourself.
 It’s giving up some of the upside of your earnings potential in exchange for downside financial protection in the case that you fail - you pay much less or nothing if you have a low income.

 However, we believe that given the necessary financial support and mentorship, all students have a lot of unrealized talent.
 We want ISAs to be a bet on yourself - that you will succeed more than society expects you to.